oscglezm/Portfolio-Project/README.md

 # Portfolio-Project
-Responsive website that shows an overview about principal projects developed.
+Implemented a responsive website that shows an overview about principal projects developed.

 #### Technologies implemented:
 -  HTML5 and CSS3